-- 1. Install the drive chain onto the rear sprocket. - 2.
-Insert the wheel axle from the right-hand side. - 3.
-Adjust the drive chain slack.
-(See page 6-18.) - 4.
-Lower the rear wheel so that it is on the ground. - Install the brake rod onto the brake camshaft lever, and then install the brake pedal free play adjusting nut onto the brake rod. - Connect the brake torque rod to the brake shoe plate by installing the bolt and nut, and then tighten the bolt to the specified torque. - 7.
-Insert a new cotter pin. - 8.
-Tighten the axle nut to the specified torque.
+- Install the drive chain onto the rear sprocket. - 2.
+Install the wheel by inserting the chain pullers, spacer and then insert the wheel axle from the right-hand side. - Install the brake rod onto the brake camshaft lever, and then install the brake pedal free play adjusting nut onto the brake rod. - 4.
+Connect the brake torque rod onto the brake shoe plate by installing the bolt and nut, and then tighten the nut to the specified torque.